 A scholarship is a money-based award specifically designated for education-related expenses.

 Qualification for scholarships depends on the individual scholarship program and awards can be based on merit, talent, or academic performance.

-Scholarships come in a variety of amounts, but the typical award is between $2,844 to $8,366, so scholarships can cover the cost of a single class or your entire college education.
+They come in a variety of amounts, but the typical scholarship award is $9,520 per undergraduate student as of 2018-2019 and can cover the cost of a single class or your entire college education.
 Scholarships are also available through a wide variety of sources, including schools, private businesses, foundations, and nonprofit organizations.

 What is a grant?

 Grants are gift aid awarded to students often based on financial need.
 They typically come from the state government, federal government, non-profit organizations, and schools.